shivasirohi22/ImageViewer/README.md

 ### Image Viewer

-Instagram alike ReactJS web application.
-This project was part of UpGrad course.
+Instagram like ReactJS web application.
+This project was part of IIIT-B program.